 - Consideration: To be considerate about the things that are important to your mate is essential for harmony.
 Helping out, remembering important events and agreements, and doing things your partner wants are small gestures that can have a large effect over time.

 - Fairness: Being fair helps keep a relationship balanced.
-Sharing household chores, vacations, spending, friends, and responsibilities toward relatives creates more harmony and positive feelings.
+Sharing household chores, vacations, spending, friends, and responsibilities toward relatives create more harmony and positive feelings.

 - Tolerance: Our ability to tolerate our partner’s foibles and flaws is important for lasting peace.
 Tolerance for differences in feelings, ways of doing things, parenting styles, and the other opposing views that all couples have is a key component of creating love.